jacksonhturner/orthogarden/README.md

 ## overview

-Orthogarden is a software pipeline designed to leverage any combination of short reads and assemblies to generate a robust and accurate ML phylogeny with minimal user input.
+Orthogarden is a nextflow pipeline designed to leverage any combination of short reads and assemblies to generate a robust and accurate ML phylogeny with minimal user input.
 It attempts to accomplish this by first trimming reads, filtering reads for non-target contamination, de novo assembling reads, annotating assemblies, extracting orthologs from assemblies, and using harvested orthologs to create a phylogeny.
 A Nextflow-based architecture allows Orthogarden to run seamlessly from initiation to completion with little required knowledge of command line beyond installing dependencies and editing a config file to user standards.
 Extracting orthologs directly from de novo assemblies for direct comparison between taxa sets Orthogarden apart from other phylogenomics pipelines as it does not require a pre-selected suite of reference orthologs to function.
 Orthogarden is highly scalable and is demonstrated to generate accurate phylogenies from large and small datasets of varying sample quality.

 ## usage

-[Orthogarden Wiki](https://github.com/jacksonhturner/orthogarden/wiki)
+For full documentation on using orthogarden [Orthogarden Wiki](https://github.com/jacksonhturner/orthogarden/wiki)

-## installation

 ## requirements